XQP-Munich/LDPC4QKD/README.md

 ## How to use

-Start from the `examples` directory, which shows how to use the C++ header containing the decoder.
+Start from the `examples` directory, which shows a basic example of how to use the C++ header containing the decoder.
 TODO